CSU-ECE-Outreach/Outreach-Workshop-Documentation/docs/masks.rst

 * BLACK -> GND
 (they should be right next to each other)

+    .. figure :: images-masquerade/wiring.png
+        :alt: Wiring photos for masquerade workshop
+        :align: center

+        Example picture

 Running the Code
 -----------------

+First we have to select our arduino type.

+.. figure :: images-masquerade/select-board.png
+        :alt: Selecting Arduino Type
+        :align: center

+        Select Arduino Nano

+Next- to make sure we can write to our arduinos, go to Tools -> Processor -> select "ATmega328P (Old Bootloader)"

+.. figure :: images-masquerade/processor.png
+        :alt: Selecting Arduino Port
+        :align: center

+        Select the correct port for your arduino

 To write your code to your arduino, click the (->) button in arduino IDE and wait a bit.

+.. figure :: images-masquerade/upload.png
+        :alt: Uploading to your arduino
+        :align: center

+        Uploading to your arduino

 In a second, your LED strip should light up!